Frequently Asked Questions

 You will need to submit an application to CSULB during the application period of October 1-November 30 for Fall admission and August 1-31 for Spring admission.
 Apply to CSULB using CalStateApply.

-Please see Admissions for admission requirements for freshmen and transfers including transfer major specific requirements and supplemental application criteria (auditions).
+Please see Admissions for admission requirements for first-time, first-year students and transfer students including transfer major specific requirements and supplemental application criteria (auditions).

 Audition requirements vary by area.
-Please visit the Undergraduate Auditions page to view the table of requirements for your instrument/voice.
-You will need to have your audition link ready at the time you fill out the Audition Form.
+Please visit the Undergraduate Admissions page to view the specific requirements for your instrument/voice.

-Auditions are held in February for students entering in the Fall semester and October for students entering in Spring semester (Spring admission is for transfer students only and is subject to the Chancellor’s Office opening admissions).
-Specific dates and/or deadlines for submission are updated on the Undergraduate Auditions page.
+Auditions are held in February for students entering the Fall semester and October for students entering in Spring semester (Spring admission is for transfer students only and is subject to the Chancellor’s Office opening admissions).
+Specific dates and/or deadlines for submission are updated on the Undergraduate Admissions page.
 Students should audition the semester before they intend to enroll as a music major.
-Auditions for our Jazz Studies and Graduate programs are held once a year for admittance in the Fall semester. **Note: Due to COVID-19 Jazz Studies is accepting undergraduate tranfers for Spring 2021.
+Auditions for our Jazz Studies and Graduate programs are only held once a year for admittance in the Fall semester.

-Your audition recording can last anywhere from 8-15 minutes depending on the area for which you are auditioning.
-Check the table of requirements for your instrument/voice on the Undergraduate Auditions page to be sure you cover everything in your audition video.
+Your prescreen recording can last anywhere from 8-15 minutes depending on the area for which you are auditioning.
+Check for specific requirements for your instrument/voice on the Undergraduate Admissions page to ensure you cover everything in your prescreening recording.

-If you miss the deadline for video audition submission, you must contact the Area Director of your instrument.
-If you have questions please contact the BCCM office at (562) 985-4781 or cota-music@csulb.edu.
+If you miss the deadline for prescreen audition submission, you must contact the Area Director of your instrument.
+If you have questions please contact the BCCM office at 562-985-4781 or cota-music@csulb.edu.

 Acceptance to the BCCM does not guarantee acceptance into the University.
-You must also be admitted by the University in order to enroll.
-If you have questions regarding your application to the University please contact the BCCM office (562) 985-4781 or Beach Central (562) 985-5471.
+You must also be admitted by the University in order to enroll at the BCCM.
+If you have questions regarding your application to the University please contact the BCCM office 562-985-4781 or Beach Central 562-985-5471.

-The majority of our classes are only available to our declared music majors—those who have successfully completed an audition.
+Most of our classes are only available to our declared music majors—those who have successfully completed an in-person audition.
 There are, however, some classes open to the entire student population.
 Please check the course catalog and schedule of classes to view the courses being offered.

 Courses taken at a California Community College (CCC) that are articulated with CSULB will only be counted for credit for lower division courses (100 and 200 level courses at CSULB).
 Courses that are considered upper division at CSULB (300 and 400 level) cannot be transferred for credit.
 Refer to Assist.org for articulation with specific CCCs.